Advanced Family & Sports Podiatry

 Excessive Moisture and Sweat

-Prolonged exposure to moisture, such as from sweaty feet or wearing non-breathable shoes, can create an environment where fungi thrive.
+Prolonged exposure to moisture, such as from sweaty feet or wearing non-breathable shoes, tends to create an environment where fungi thrive.

 Public Spaces

-Regularly using public swimming pools, locker rooms, and communal showers increases the risk of exposure to fungi.
+Regularly using public swimming pools, locker rooms, and showers increases the risk of exposure to fungi.

 Poor Circulation

-Conditions that affect blood circulation, such as peripheral arterial disease, can make it harder for the body to fight off infections.
+Conditions that affect blood circulation, such as peripheral arterial disease, may make it harder for the body to fight off infections.

 Nail Trauma